Food and politics

 We have all heard about the Spanish-American War of the late 1800s.
 We have all heard about the United States of America acquiring territories.
 At some point or another, you have heard about Puerto Rico.
 We may be missing the actual reasons that the USA acquired territories.

 The year was 1898.
-Puerto Rico was an autonomous region of Spain, with voting rights, delegates to the Courts, great sugar industry and even a better coffee industry.
+Puerto Rico was an autonomous region of Spain, with voting rights, delegates to the Courts, a great sugar industry, and even a better coffee industry.

 What changed it all?
 The invasion of Puerto Rico by the United States of America.

 I am not saying everything was perfect, in fact, it was far, very far from it.
 I am just talking about food, specifically, sugar.

 Sugar culture started way back in 1523 with the establishment of the first sugar mill in San German.
 One of the oldest towns in Puerto Rico.

 While America was busy establishing the Republic in 1776, Puerto Rico was undergoing various agrarian reforms that affected the sugar industry.
 The Spanish monopoly ended and another big consumer and investor appeared in the sugar playground.
 7

 The demand for sugar from the US grew as the revolution in Haiti affected the trade.

 By the middle decades of the 19th Century, Puerto Rico had 789 sugar plantations.
 Sugar plantations coexisted with coffee plantations, at one point our Black Gold.

 A Tariff War (sound familiar?) between Spain and the US prompted a bigger war, the Spanish-American War.
 That war ended up with the acquisition of Puerto Rico by the Americans.
 Queen Liliuokalani was overthrown by Americans in Hawai’i at around the same time.
 Hawai’i being a big sugar producer was kinda going through the same situation as Puerto Rico.
 Finally, both tropical islands become American Territories.